Beetlesarecoolerthanme/README/README.md

 <p align="left">

 ### ✦  Welcome to my Art Show .
 You can call me Kittyshot , Sillymed , or Artful .
-I am Artful after all .
+I am Artful anyways .

+### ✦  In this art show you will learn the important information you need to know about me , so please , settle in your seat .